jacksonh/manos/docs/tutorial/page-4.md

 --------------

 ### DataBase integration
-This is the most glaring missing piece of Mango right now.
+This is the most glaring missing piece of Manos right now.
 I'm putting it off until some of the lower level components are more complete, better tested and more thought out.

 Likely there will be a tight integration with MongoDB.
 Users can easily use another DB system